jmhatch-NOAA/READ-PSB-TE-Cc_Dive_Behavior/README.md

 ### Funding

-This research project is funded in part by the National Marine Fisheries Protected Species Toolbox Initiative.
+This research project is funded, in part, by the National Marine Fisheries Protected Species Toolbox Initiative.

 ------------------------------------------------------------------------